Understand Your Billing Documents

 Invoice header

-The invoice header contains general information, such as the date when the invoice was created, your customer number, and contact person details.
-The invoice number and address details are also included in the header.
+This Invoice Header contains general information, such as the date your invoice was created, your customer number, and the contact person's details.
+The header also contains your invoice number and addresses.

-The following table describes the key data in the invoice header:
+The following are the key fields in this section:

-If the value exceeds 20 characters, only the first 16 characters are shown on the invoice, followed by 3 dots (...).
+• If the value you specify exceeds 20 characters, only the first 16 characters are shown on the invoice, followed by 3 dots (...).

 External document number

-Represents the ID of the agreement for which the invoice has been generated.
-Agreement IDs are shown on the agreement details page.
+This is the ID of the agreement for which the invoice was issued.

 Your reference

-Displays the ID of the statement associated with the invoice.
+This is the ID of the statement linked to the invoice.

-The following table describes the key data in this section:
+The following are the key columns in this section:

 Description